Games Genie

 The CPU-optimization masterclass that runs flawlessly on integrated graphics from 2012+

 Factorio is a factory-building strategy game about turning messy production lines into elegant, automated systems.
-It earns a top spot because it’s famously CPU-optimized and runs smoothly on integrated graphics from 2012-era laptops, even as your base scales.
-The feedback loop—plan, prototype, automate—creates enormous replay value without needing mods, and there’s a free demo to test performance.
-It rewards long-term planning and problem-solving, not reflexes, making it a perfect fit for low-end PCs and strategic minds.
-When a game both sings on iGPUs and offers endless depth, it’s an easy recommendation.
+It's famously CPU-optimized and runs smoothly on integrated graphics from 2012-era laptops, even as your base scales.
+The feedback loop—plan, prototype, automate—creates enormous replay value without mods, and there's a free demo so you can test performance on your machine before buying.
+Fair warning: late-game megabases can bog down even decent CPUs if you push far enough, so set a scope and stick to it.
+Still one of the best recommendations on this list for players who value long-term planning over reflexes.

 Our Rating